stacklet/stacklet-admin/README.md

 ### Without Single Sign-On

-Provide a username to the `login`commad to bypass SSO:
+Provide a username to the `login` command to bypass SSO:

 ```
 stacklet-admin login --username test-user